 Women born in the United States have a 1 in 8 chance of being diagnosed with breast cancer.
 While doctors and researchers don’t completely understand the causes, they do know women can reduce their risk in several ways.

 To learn more, continue reading below about risk factors, breast cancer prevention and screening, and the benefits of early detection.

 According to the American Cancer Society, breast cancer is the second leading cause of cancer death in women.
-That’s why, at Scripps MD Anderson Cancer Center, we encourage you to learn as much as possible on breast cancer causes, risks and family history.
+That’s why, at Scripps Cancer Center, we encourage you to learn as much as possible on breast cancer causes, risks and family history.

 Breast cancer cannot be completely prevented, but you may be able to lower your chance of developing it by taking steps to:

 - Increase protective factors

 If you have risk factors that you cannot control, such as a family history of breast cancer, talk with your physician about additional ways to reduce your risk.

 Early detection of breast cancer — when it’s still small and hasn’t spread beyond the breast — can be easier to treat and lead to a more successful outcome.
 According to the American Cancer Society, the five-year relative survival rate for women with stage 0 or stage I breast cancer is close to 100%.